helenailic/MachineLearningDoorbell/README.md

 # MachineLearningDoorbell
-Repository compiling the progress of our Software Engineering 2 Project, a Machine Learning Doorbell.
+Repository compiling the progress of our Software Engineering 2 Project, a Machine Learning/Motion Detection Doorbell.

-This repository documents how we developed a dataset full of our classmates and recognized each individual's face with a neural network.
+This repository documents how we developed a motion detection camera program, created a dataset full of our classmates, and enhanced this motion detection program through a machine learning model.
 After recognizing an individual's face, a sound effect will play automatically to signal the teacher.

 **Hardware:**
   1. RaspberryPI 4 Model B for computing